ixtreon/ml-market/README.md

 # Market Makers

-The **msr-maker** module is a bare-bones implementation of the logarithmic market scoring rule (Hanson et al.) market maker.
+The **msr-maker** module is an implementation of the logarithmic market scoring rule (Hanson et al.) market maker.
 It listens for orders and instantly matches them calculating a price based on the current holdings of the market maker and the liquidity constant.

+The **order_book** module contains a bare-bones order book maker which is considerably simpler than the msr-maker.

 # TODO
 + Support for structured input (xml or json)
-+ Installation should mention database setup, user accounts, admin pages usage.